danesherbs/concurrency-fundamentals-python/README.md

 | Fast to spawn                                   | Slow to spawn                                       |
 | Memory shared with other threads in the process | Memory not shared between processes                 |
 | GIL shared with other threads in the process    | GIL not shared between processes (one per process)  |

+## When to use one over the other

+Threading enables you to run code concurrently but not in parallel.
+Threading is used to speed up programs which are I/O bound (e.g. lots of accessing the file system or making network requests).

+Multiprocessing enables you to run code in parallel.
+Multiprocessing is used to speed up programs which are _not_ I/O bound (e.g. using map reduce to sum up a large array of integers).